amirgh84/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The difference netween 'foreach' and 'map' is returning value. the foreach method return undefined and map returns a new array with transforemed  elements
 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.